Dave Scott (choreographer)

-Dave Scott (born 1974) is an American hip-hop dance teacher, choreographer, and talent developer.
+David Lee Scott Jr. (August 15, 1972 – June 16, 2025) was an American hip-hop dance teacher, choreographer and talent developer.
 He gained widespread success from his choreography in movies, primarily the 2004 dance film You Got Served and the 2008 dance film Step Up 2: The Streets.
-He is a resident choreographer on So You Think You Can Dance and The PULSE on Tour dance convention.
+He was a resident choreographer on So You Think You Can Dance and The PULSE on Tour dance convention.